-Every day, the UM System Office of eLearning works to enhance your learning experience by equipping our faculty with leading-edge tools and elevating our online student services.
-Learn more about the UM System Office of eLearning’s mission, strategic plan and goals.
+Every day, we work to enhance your learning experience by equipping our faculty with leading-edge tools and elevating our online student services.
+Learn more about our mission, strategic plan and goals.

 State authorization, licensure and disclosures

-States require that the University of Missouri-Columbia, the University of Missouri-Kansas City, Missouri University of Science and Technology and the University of Missouri-St. Louis be authorized to deliver university-level distance/online education to their residents.
+States require that Mizzou, UMKC, Missouri S&T and UMSL be authorized to deliver university-level distance/online education to their residents.
 Each state handles this process differently.
 See our state authorization page for more information.

 For programs that lead to licensure or certification, the Department of Education’s Federal Regulations 34 CFR 668.43 (a)(5)(v) mandate that each institution inform students of whether their program curriculum, both distance education and face-to-face programs, meets the state requirements for each program that leads to a licensure or certification.
 See our licensure and disclosures page.